 The Penn Wharton Budget Model concludes that the dynamic economic effects of the House approved bill would be to increase the deficits during the 10-year budget window (from \$2.787 trillion to \$3.198 trillion).
 House Reconciliation Bill: Budget, Economic, and Distributional Effects, PENN WHARTON UNIVERSITY OF PENNSYLVANIA BUDGET MODEL (May 22, 2025).
-(Primary reasons for this result are an analysis that (1) some households that would have lost access to Medicaid will re-acquire access by reducing their hours worked and (2) lower-wage workers will increase hours worked but higher-income households will reduce hours worked and lower-income households pay taxes at lower marginal rates than higherincome households.)
+(Primary reasons for this result are an analysis that (1) some households that would have lost access to Medicaid will re-acquire access by reducing their hours worked and (2) lower-wage workers will increase hours worked but higher-income households will reduce hours worked and lower-income households pay taxes at lower marginal rates than higher-income households.)

-The dynamic effect scoring by the CBO and Joint Committee on Taxation could be very important to budget hawks in the House who have vowed not to vote for a bill that increases deficits and the national debt.
+The dynamic effect scoring by the Joint Committee on Taxation could be very important to budget hawks in the House who have vowed not to vote for a bill that increases deficits and the national debt.
+(The CBO traditionally does not determine a dynamic scoring for legislative proposals.)

 (j) Byrd Rule Impact.
 The House bill will raise a variety of Byrd rule concerns in the Senate.
 Democrats will seek to strike non-fiscal provisions from the bill, including provisions like the reregulation of gun silencers, the block on state regulation of artificial intelligence, and even the name of the act.
 "We're pulling out all the stops.
 That bill is stuffed full of policy which is not allowed under the [Byrd] rules."
 Chris Cioffi, Erik Wasson, & Alexandra Harris, US Debt Limit Nail-Biter Looms as Senate Ponders Trump Tax Bill, BLOOMBERG DAILY TAX REPORT (May 23, 2025) (quoting Senator Ron Wyden (D-OR)).
+See Victor Thuronyi, Byrd-Dogging the Reconciliation Bill, 187 TAX NOTES FEDERAL 1913 (June 11, 2025) (possible violative provisions include Planned Parenthood cuts, AI regulation restrictions on states, limits on federal contempt citations, and the university endowment tax).

 Uncertainties remain as to whether the authority of the Senate Budget Committee chair under §312 of the Congressional Budget Act to "estimate" the fiscal impact of the act (and Senator Lindsay Graham's announcement of using a current policy approach) applies for purposes of the Byrd rule.
 The Senate Parliamentarian has not ruled on that issue.
 If the current policy approach can apply even for purposes of the Byrd rule, will the 40 items of the TCJA have to be tweaked so that each of the changes has fiscal effect under the Byrd rule?
 If so, have the provisions been modified sufficiently so they are not "merely incidental" changes?
+Furthermore, a number of the provisions in the House bill have little or no fiscal impact and may ultimately become "Byrd droppings" that get cut in a "Byrd bath."
+See Lisa Kashinsky, Mia McCarthy, & Ben Leonard, Inside Congress, POLITICO (May 30, 2025) (such provisions include "tax-cut accounting, AI regulations, judicial powers, gun regulations, farm bill provisions, Planned Parenthood funds and energy permitting").
 Overruling a decision of the Senate Parliamentarian regarding whether a current policy baseline is appropriate for applying the Byrd rule would require a 60-vote majority in the Senate.
 However, the Parliamentarian can be removed and replaced by the Senate Majority leader.
 Doing so, over whether the current policy baseline applies to the Byrd rule, would set a dangerous precedent; some say that would effectively emasculate the Byrd rule.